1. Is this an opportunity to make a film? Is a film going to be made?

 4. I’m a statewide, regional, or national organizer, can I still apply?

 Yes.
 You can apply, but you must apply for work that will take place in one rural community or small town.
 You are, of course, welcome to apply your learnings from this project wherever you are organizing.
-For our purposes we want you to host several screening events targeted for one community.
+But for our purposes we want you to host several screening events targeted for one community.
 Also, it is important to note that the application includes a question about your relationships to the community in which you are working.
 We are looking for participants whose lived experience informs the work they are doing and that are deeply accountable to the communities in which they are working.

 5. I am not with an organization, can I still apply?